Shipping Label

 Frequently Asked Questions

 You can use any printer.
-For best results, a 4x6 thermal label printer (like DYMO or ROLLO) is ideal -- no ink required and labels are water-resistant.
-A standard inkjet or laser printer also works; just print on regular paper and tape or affix it to the package with a clear pouch.
+For best results, a 4x6 thermal label printer (like DYMO or ROLLO) is ideal, with no ink required and labels that are water-resistant.
+A standard inkjet or laser printer also works.
+Just print on regular paper and tape it to the package or use a clear label pouch.

 Start Shipping Smarter